jeffsusanto/jeffsusanto/README.md

-just a random guy aspiring to become a web developer!
+aspiring to become a web developer